Quality Inn I-40 & I-17

 Located in the north side of Northern Arizona University Campus, Lumberjack Stadium is a highly regarded soccer facility in the Big Sky Conference and the West.
 The seating capacity of the stadium is 3000.
 Apart from the field which is 65 yards wide by 120 yards long, the stadium has an eight-lane 400-meter track and is also home to the administrative offices of the Center for High Altitude Training.
 The Northern Arizona mascot is Louie the Lumberjack with various merchandise like caps, T-shirt and bags available for promotion and sales.
 Adjacent to the Lumberjack Stadium is the NAU recreation with facilities like sauna, gymnasium, aerobics room and much more.

-Located south of Flagstaff, Fort Tuthill County Park, is home to the Coconino County Fair and Coconino County Horse Races.
-There are five areas which include the Amphitheater, the Fairground, The Grandstands Race Track and Posse Arena.
+Located south of Flagstaff, Fort Tuthill County Park is home to the Coconino County Fair and Coconino County Horse Races.
+There are five areas which include the amphitheater, the fairground, the race track and an arena.
 Each one offers its own entertainment and during the summer, the area is bustling with variety of special events such as rodeos, fairs and other attractions particular to the venue.

 Ski the slopes of Northern Arizona at the Flagstaff Nordic Center.
 Rising like a winter wonderland against a stunning panoramic backdrop of Ponderosa Pine forests and mountain peaks, Flagstaff's Nordic Center gives visitors a new view of the world.
 On a clear day, skiers may see the Grand Canyon in the distance, more than 60 miles away.
 Skills enhancement courses and moonlight tours are available by reservation.